martoc/martoc.github.io/_posts/2019-12-04-reinvent-cloudformation-linter.md

 cfn-lint my-template.json
 ```

-the result is output to the console and the $? return a non zero code which is
+The result is output to the console and the command returns a non zero code
-perfect to integrate it in a pipeline to check pull requests.
-I've integrated
+what is perfect to integrate it in a pipeline to check pull requests.
+I've
-this linter into my NAT project <https://github.com/martoc/nat>, when I ran it
+integrated this linter into my NAT project <https://github.com/martoc/nat>, when
-locally I've got many violations
+I ran it locally I've got many violations

 ```
 (aws) C02XH2HSJGH6:nat martoc$ cfn-lint nat.json